nestjs/docs.nestjs.com/content/microservices/kafka.md

 ```

 #### Message Pattern
+The Kafka microservice message pattern utilizes two topics for the request and reply channels.
+The `KafkaClient` sends messages with a [return address](https://www.enterpriseintegrationpatterns.com/patterns/messaging/ReturnAddress.html) by associating a [correlation id](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html), reply topic, and reply partition with the request message.
+This requires the `KafkaClient` instance to be subscribed to the reply topic and assigned to at least one partition before sending a message.

+Subsequently, you need to have at least one reply topic partition for every Nest application running.
+For example, if you are running 4 Nest applications but the reply topic only has 3 partitions then 1 of the Nest applications will error out when trying to send a message.

+When new `KafkaClient` instances are launched they join the consumer group and ask for a partition.
+This triggers a rebalance of partitions assigned to consumers belonging to the consumer group.
+Normally, this would be done in a round robin partitioner that assigns partitions to a sorted list of the consumer names within the consumer group.
+However, using this partitioning method a new consumer could join the consumer group and fall where within the sorted list of consumer names because the consumer name is random set on application launch.
+To circumvent this problem, the `KafkaClient` consumer uses round robin partitioner that assigns partitions to a sorted list of consumer high-resolution timestamps (`process.hrtime()`).

 #### Incoming
 Nest receives incoming Kafka messages as an object with `key`, `value`, and `headers` properties that have values of the `Buffer` type.
 Nest then parses these values by transforming the buffers into strings.
 If the string is "object like", Nest attempts to parse the string as `JSON`.
 The parsed object is then passed to it's the associated handler with the following properties.